monsoonmaelstrom/book2/book2.md

 “Go ahead,” I gesture for Davy to explain, while I drink some more.

-Davy sighs then looking at Alex, says, “You know Alexandria made you both more like her, but she made Hazel a lot more like her.
+Davy sighs, then looking at Alex, says, “You know Alexandria made you both more like her, but she made Hazel a lot more like her.
 I don’t know if it’s just that she got better at it after practicing on you, or because they’re both female, I’d guess it’s probably a combination of the two, but it doesn’t really matter.
 Anyway, Hazel is very similar to Alexandria, and Alexandria’s magic is targeted at herself and at Liam.
 But Hazel might be similar enough to Alexandria and powerful enough that she could *convince* Alexandria’s magic that she is Alexandria, and transfer it from Alexandria to herself.”

 “Or I could make myself more like her.
 Like you said, I’m close enough already that doing it probably wouldn’t kill me,” I add, saying the quiet part out loud.